 Selling QSE Short Name

-AS Type
+AS Type/subtype

 One or more sets of data applicable to separate periods of time in the day:

 Start Date/Hour

 End Date/Hour

 Quantity (MW)

 A QSE may submit an AS Trade starting fourteen days before the Operating Day specified by the trade, upon which it will be subject to a validation process as described in the Validation section.
 AS Trades are stored in MMS as individual one hour trades.
 Once the trade passes validation, the MMS will search the system on an individual hour basis to see if the other QSE has submitted an identical trade.
 If an identical trade is found, both trade submissions will be marked as ‘confirmed’.
 QSEs can query the MMS for both confirmed and unconfirmed trades in which the QSE is identified as a counterparty.